Akihira77/Diagnosa_backend/README.md

 Chatting with AI system

-NOTE: to see how this works u can use curl comamnd and run in cmd
+NOTE: to see how this works you can use curl comamnd and run in cmd
-     1. set the auth bearer token and request body in postman
+     1. set auth bearer token and request body in postman
      2. after that open `code` menu on the right sidebar
-     3. click settings, *Required* set `Quote Type` to `double` and `Line continuation character` set accordingly your operating system
+     3. click settings, *Required* set `Quote Type` to `double` and `Line continuation character` set accordingly to your operating system
      4. copy the curl command and make the request body/data to all on the same line ex: `-d "{\"input\" : \"<string>\",\"sessionId\" : \"<string>\"}"`
      5. paste in your cmd and enter